-Summertime means we spend the next few months enjoying our vast community of fun and with so much to see and do, the choices can be overwhelming — there are countless places to visit, but here are our top ten SoCal destinations!
+Our vast community is filled with so much to see and do that the choices can be overwhelming — there are countless places to visit, but here are our top ten SoCal destinations.

 The Griffith Observatory is one of California’s most cosmic getaways.
 For those interested in astronomy, the observatory has a planetarium, public telescopes, and other planetary exhibits.
 It also offers one of the top vantage points for viewing the iconic Hollywood sign.
 The observatory is also a featured location in many movies and television shows including the recent Oscar winner “La La Land.”

 Stearn’s Wharf, located at the end of the famous State Street in Santa Barbara, is the oldest wooden wharf still in use in California.
 It is home to 17 shops and restaurants, along with two museums.
 Water taxis as well as cruise ships use the wharf as a port for picking up passengers.

 This drive-in theater opened 62 years ago with only one screen, and it has been going strong since then.
 The theater is open seven nights a week, rain or shine.
 The drive-in has added three additional screens, as well as updated their machinery, but continues to maintain its classic atmosphere.